Thai protesters say PM reaches term limit, must step down - NewsBreak

 Thai protesters say PM reaches term limit, must step down

-Groups of protesters gathered in Thailand 's capital on Tuesday to call for the country’s prime minister to step down, saying he has exceeded his constitutional term limit.
+BANGKOK (AP) — Groups of protesters gathered in Thailand’s capital on Tuesday to call for the country’s prime minister to step down, saying he has exceeded his constitutional term limit.

 Anti-government activists have been seeking Prime Minister Prayuth Chan-ocha’s resignation for almost three years, saying he holds the post illegitimately because he came to power by leading a military coup that ousted an elected government in 2014.

 They have fresh hopes that he can be thrown out of office because of an article in the constitution that limits prime ministers to eight years in office.
-They say the eight years ended on Tuesday, a day before the anniversary of the 2014 coup.
+They say the eight years ended on Tuesday, a day before the anniversary of Prayuth taking the post of prime minister in the military government installed after the coup.

 But Prayuth’s supporters contend the countdown on his term began after 2014.